Disappearance of Andrew Gosden: December 2021 arrests

-On 11 January 2022, South Yorkshire Police said that on 8 December 2021, detectives had arrested two men, aged 38 and 45, on suspicion of kidnapping and human trafficking.
-The older man's arrest was also connected with possession of child pornography.
-Both men have been released under investigation while enquiries continue.
-They are believed to be the first arrests made in connection to the disappearance.
-The following day, it was announced that numerous devices had been seized from the men for forensic investigation, which police said could take six months to a year.
-Kevin Gosden thanked the public for their support and said the family did not know any more than what had been released in the police statement.
+On 11 January 2022, South Yorkshire Police stated that on 8 December 2021 detectives had arrested two men, aged 38 and 45, on suspicion of kidnapping and human trafficking.
+The older man's arrest was also connected with possession of indecent images of children.
+Both men were released under investigation while enquiries continued, and were believed to be the first arrests made in connection to the disappearance.
+The following day, it was announced that numerous devices had been seized from the men for forensic investigation, which police said could take six months to a year to analyse.
+In a statement, Kevin Gosden thanked the public for their support, and said that the family did not have any information other than what had been released to the public.

-In January 2023, South Yorkshire Police said that the men remained under investigation, and that the subsequent devices were also still under examination.
+In January 2023, around a year after the announcement of the arrests, South Yorkshire Police said that the men remained under investigation, and that the subsequent devices were also still under examination.
+In July 2023, to coincide with media coverage about Andrew for his 30th birthday, South Yorkshire Police issued a new statement, including that the arrests were due to an anonymous tip-off they had received; the tip-off had not been disclosed in either of the previous January 2022 or January 2023 statements.

+In September 2023, South Yorkshire Police announced that both of the arrested men had been released without charge, and that they were "confident the two men arrested played no part in Gosden's disappearance".

 Media

 Gosden's disappearance has featured in several media broadcasts and publications: